Acne In Teenagers

-During teenage years, young men and women have higher levels of a male hormone called testosterone in their blood.
-Testosterone makes the oil glands (called sebaceous (seb-ay-shus) glands) produce too much oil.
+During teenage years, young people have higher levels of a male hormone called testosterone in their blood.
+Testosterone makes the oil glands (sebaceous glands) produce too much oil.
 The oil glands are connected to the hair follicles on your teen's face, neck, chest and back.

 - the extra oil blocks the hair follicles (pores)

 - bacteria can grow in the blocked pores

 - the bacteria can break down the wall of the follicle

 - oil, bacteria and dead skin cells escape from the follicle